 So, where do you put grab bars in a bathroom? – For maximum safety, one or two grab bars should be installed by the toilet, up to three in the shower and / or bathtub and anywhere else in the bathroom where someone would need help to balance themselves or to stand up.

 My mother’s bathroom had a long hallway at the entrance.
-She had to take about 8 steps from the bathroom doorway before she got to her sink – so we installed a long grab bar along that wall to help her maintain her balance and make it safely into and out of the bathroom.
+She had to take about 12 steps from the bathroom doorway before she got to her sink – so we installed a long grab bar along that wall to help her maintain her balance so she could make it safely into and out of her bathroom.

-Read on for more details about the best areas to install grab bars in a bathroom setting.
+Read on for more details about the best areas to install grab bars in a bathroom setting and of course, information on the grab bar installation process.

 Placement Of Grab Bars Around The Toilet